shivam896k/coin-tracker/README.md

 	python generate_report.py -a address

-The runner will use default settings (or values from `.env`) and create a CSV in the `exports/` folder.
+The runner will use default settings (or values from `.env.sample`) and create a CSV in the `exports/` folder.

+## (Out of scope) We are not using any database.

+1. For better performance we can use any of `TimeScaleDB` to store transactions data

+2. DB will allow us to filter it based on `date range`, `hash` and many more.

 ## Test
 1. Run tests: `pytest`